eager-fox-2019/mini-wp/README.md

           content: String,
           rawHTML: String,
           likedby: [ ObjectId ],
-          tags: [ ObjectId ]
+          tags: [ String ]
         }
         ```
-    - ON ERROR : HTTP RESPONSE `500` if server database error or update picture failed
+    - ON ERROR : HTTP RESPONSE `500` if server database error or update picture failed or `401` if token is invalid
         ```
         {
           message : String